 East of Set Up

-Like most inflatable kayaks, this one has a learning process associated with getting it out of the car and paddle ready.
-Advanced Elements includes an extremely thorough set of directions, and though you may be so excited to paddle that you don't want to sit down and read them all, you'd greatly benefit from doing so.
-There's a lot of details that you may or may not need to know, but that knowledge will surely come in handy as your relationship with your kayak goes on.
+Like most inflatable kayaks, this one has a learning process associated with getting it out of the car and paddle-ready.
+Advanced Elements includes an extremely thorough set of directions, and though you may be so excited to paddle that you don't want to sit down and read them all, you'll greatly benefit from doing so.
+There are many details that you may or may not need to know, but that knowledge will surely come in handy as your relationship with your kayak goes on.
 Once you're familiar with how this boat sets up, it's relatively easy to get it water ready in under 10 minutes.

 Our least favorite part of this process is putting the boat away.
 You're directed to let it dry completely before doing so.
 Unfortunately, with no drainage hole and several layers packed together to make this boat so sturdy, this takes more hours than you're likely going to wait.
-To truly dry it out, you need to remove the floor of the boat and let it sit for hours in the hot sun.
+To truly dry it out, you need to remove the boat's floor and let it sit for hours in the hot sun.
 In the real world, it gets packed up with some water and sand still in it to marinate before the next expedition.

 This boat is much more manageable to portage once it's inflated if you have two people.
 Comfortable handles on the front and back ends make carrying it a simpler task with a friend, even though it tends to sag in the middle.
 Combined with the convenient paddle-holding straps on either side, we found ourselves more consistently inflating this beast at our cars and carrying it down to the beach water-ready.
 Carrying this kayak solo, though, is a bit much.

-Yet another category where the Advanced Elements shines brightly!
-The bottom of the hull is PVC tarpaulin, which is a puncture-resistant, slick, plastic-feeling fabric that charges through submerged branches and over hidden rocks with relative ease.
+This is yet another category where the AdvancedFrame Convertible shines brightly.
+The hull's bottom is PVC tarpaulin, a puncture-resistant, slick, plastic-feeling fabric that charges through submerged branches and over hidden rocks with relative ease.
+Unlike most kayaks with a left and right air chamber making up the boat's body, this one has inner and outer chambers that go around the entire watercraft.
+That way, if you do happen to pop it, the inner layer remains unpunctured, allowing you to paddle back to shore.
 Internal aluminum ribs provide even more durability and structure to this impressive watercraft.
 It also boasts a drop-stitch floor and three layers of ripstop material to keep you floating above the waves.
 The seams are strong and reinforced, and the durability of this boat is not something we had many worries about.
-Just in case though, AE includes a repair kit (and copious instructions on how best to use it).
+Just in case, though, AE includes a repair kit (and copious instructions on how best to use it).

 This isn't the cheapest option available.
 If you're a kayaker who has a passion for the right performing boat and you love the versatility of single or tandem paddle options, we think this boat will quickly become your new favorite water toy.
 Hardshell, traditional kayaks are pretty huge, and this inflatable offers strong performance without taking up so much storage space.
 However, if you're looking for a tandem boat to float more than paddle, you might consider some of the lower-priced options, especially if you're shopping for kids.